Water, the Origin of Hope

 I started with two at a time and was demoted to one—

-And walk back into the deserty bakara to water the trees we’d planted.
+And walk back into the deserty bakara to water the trees

 Walk and walk,